 <script src="path/to/jquery.snappish.js"></script>

-jquery-snappish has minimal requirements regarding your HTML markup.
-Essentially it needs a wrapping element (#mywrapper in the example) and inside of that a container element (needs to have a class of .snappish-main) for the individual slides.
-Before or after the .snappish-container you can include other elements such as a navigation menu or a footer.
-It might be a good idea to apply position: fixed to these with CSS.
+you can include other elements such as a navigation menu or a footer.
+It might be a good idea to apply position: fixed

 <div id="mywrapper">